Brian-Magnuson/nico/docs/design/overview.md

     yield 42
 ```

+Any block can be given a label.
+The label must be written first, inside the block:
+block:
+  label "my_block"

+  statement1

+block {
+  label "my_block"

+  statement1
+}

+Blocks may not have more than one label.
+The label does not need to be globally unique.

+Labels are not statements; they simply change the properties of the block they are contained in.
+Labels use string literals, but the string literal is not allocated in memory.
+It is only used for identification purposes.

+Labels allow yield statements to specify a target scope.
+For more information, refer to the section on yield statements.

+Note: Structs do not use blocks, and thus, do not support labels.

 ### If expressions

 An if expression is used to conditionally execute code.
 It uses blocks, and thus, may be written in idented form or braced form: